Lokesh-Tallapaneni/Telegram-Message-Forwarder/README.md

 If you already used the app.You won't get all this process.It will open the file directly.

+Please select the groups/channels that you are in admin or that you are allowed to message otherwise it won't work.

 If you are getting any issues Please raise....!